mongodb/docs/source/includes/note-ssl-tool.rst

    and MongoDB.

-   Additionally, |tool-binary| does not support connections to :program:`mongod` instances that require client certificate validation.
+   Additionally, |tool-binary| does not support connections to :binary:`~bin.mongod` instances that require client certificate validation.